github/docs/content/actions/using-workflows/events-that-trigger-workflows.md

 {% data reusables.actions.branch-requirement %}

 Runs your workflow when a label in your workflow's repository is created or modified.
 For more information about labels, see "[AUTOTITLE](/issues/using-labels-and-milestones-to-track-work/managing-labels)."
-For information about the label APIs, see "[AUTOTITLE](/graphql/reference/objects#label)" in the GraphQL API documentation or "[AUTOTITLE](/rest/issues#labels)" in the REST API documentation.
+For information about the label APIs, see "[AUTOTITLE](/graphql/reference/objects#label)" in the GraphQL API documentation or "[AUTOTITLE](/rest/issues#labels)."

 If you want to run your workflow when a label is added to or removed from an issue, pull request, or discussion, use the `labeled` or `unlabeled` activity types for the [`issues`](#issues), [`pull_request`](#pull_request), [`pull_request_target`](#pull_request_target), or [`discussion`](#discussion) events instead.